NREL/HPC/docs/Documentation/Systems/Eagle/sample_sbatch.md

 ## Sample Batch Scripts for Running Jobs on the Eagle System

-??? info "Sample Batch script for a serial job in the debug queue"
+??? info "Sample batch script for a serial job in the debug queue"
     ```
     #!/bin/bash
     #SBATCH --ntasks=4 # Tasks to be run